Retirement from Syracuse University

 - We strongly encourage anyone considering retirement to schedule an appointment with HR Shared Services to review information specific to you regarding benefit coverage and enrollment, including the effect of Medicare eligibility once you are no longer working.
 We encourage you to schedule this appointment as early as three months prior, but no later than two pay periods before, your planned retirement date to review this information and receive guidance about completing the necessary forms.
 Once you finalize your retirement date, be sure to provide your supervisor with at least two pay periods notice.

 - You may also wish to schedule a one-on-one appointment with a TIAA representative to review your retirement account balance and distribution options.
 TIAA provides this counseling at no cost or obligation to you.
-You can contact TIAA at 855.842.2873 (TTY: 800.842.2755) or visit tiaa.org/syr.
+You can contact TIAA at 855.842.2873 (TTY: 800.842.2755) or visit the TIAA website.

 - It is important to consider the resources available through the Faculty and Staff Assistance Program through Carebridge to prepare you for the transition ahead.

-- In addition, review information from ITS regarding what happens to your Exchange email account when you retire.
+- In addition, review information from ITS regarding what happens to your SUMail email account when you retire.

 - Faculty members who are considering retiring should also consult the Office of Faculty Affairs and the Faculty Manual for information on emeritus/emerita status, as well as whether a voluntary phased retirement approach would be beneficial.